t0nyz0/Bambu-Poop-Conveyor-ESP32/README.md

 ### For more detailed project information visit: https://t0nyz.com/projects/bambuconveyor

 ## Overview
+> [!NOTE]
+> 5/9/2025 - Fixed major bug with Bambus latest firmware updates.
+Also, now works with H2D!

 The Bambu Conveyor is an application designed to manage the waste output of a [Bambu Labs printer](https://bambulab.com/en/x1).
 It utilizes the MQTT protocol (or Motion Detection) to monitor the printer's status and control a motor that moves waste material away from the printing area.